SimpleChainFans/document/en/45_faq.md

 **1.What should I fill in the receiving address?**

-We recommend that you fill in the SIPC wallet address, because you have the private key of the currency, which is more secure.
+We recommend that you fill in the SIMPLE wallet address, because you have the private key of the currency, which is more secure.

 **2.What coins can SimPool dig ?**

-Currently, SIPC mining is supported.
+Currently, SIMPLE mining is supported.

 **3. How to mine ？**

 The general steps are: register an account-create a mining account-configure a computer-view revenue.
-For specific steps, see SIPC mining tutorial.
+For specific steps, see SIMPLE mining tutorial.

 **4. How high is my computing power?**